 This feature makes it easier to configure ODK Collect on many devices with QR codes.
 Instead of configuring one device at a time, you can easily configure all the devices at once.

 - From ODK Collect’s Main Menu, tap on the menu button and select Settings;

 - Under Settings tap on Project Management,

-- Under the Project management tab on Reconfigure with QR Code you will see Scan tab and the QR Code tab which has QR code that represents all the settings of the device.
+- Under the Project management tab on Reconfigure with QR Code you will see the Scan tab and the QR Code tab which has a QR code that represents all the settings of the device.

 - Configure the other devices by opening up Settings, Project management, Reconfigure with QR Code then Scan code from other device.
 This launches a QR code scanner that you can use to scan the code from the reference device.

 - You can also share the generated barcode as an image.
 Tap on the share icon under Import/Export Settings then choose how you would like to share it.